ninaksweeney/identifying_wild_animals/README.md

-# Protecting Colorado Wildlife with Computer Vision : Using CNNs to Reduce Human/Animal Interactions
+# Protecting Colorado Wildlife with Image Recognition : Using CNNs to Reduce Human/Animal Interactions

 ## Abstract